Healthcare

 What about Medicare Advantage prior authorization automation?

 Medicare Advantage is where the CMS 2026 rule has the biggest near-term impact.
-MA plans process roughly 46 million PAs per year, and under CMS-0057-F they must stand up PA APIs by January 1, 2027 (one year after the main rule).
+MA insurers made nearly 53 million prior authorization determinations in 2024, per KFF, and under CMS-0057-F they must stand up PA APIs by January 1, 2027 (one year after the main rule).
 In the interim:

 What happens to my staff when I automate prior authorization?

-Every practice leader asks this question, and the honest answer is: your PA team gets smaller in headcount and much more valuable per person.
-The ~12% of cases the agents can't finish end-to-end are the hard ones — novel drug requests, peer-to-peer reviews, complex appeals, Medicaid edge cases.
+Practice leaders ask this question, and the honest answer is: your PA team gets smaller in headcount and much more valuable per person.
+The ~12% of cases the agents can't finish end-to-end are the hard ones, novel drug requests, peer-to-peer reviews, complex appeals, Medicaid edge cases.
 That's where human judgment matters and where a skilled PA specialist earns their salary.

 We build these transition plans into the audit phase, not as an afterthought.
 And for specialties like ortho, cardiology, and specialty infusion where PA volume is highest, we often pair this work with the AI patient coordinator so staff time freed from PA goes to patient throughput.